chainbound/fiber-docs/docs/use-cases.md

 ## 4. CL API - `sendTransaction`
 [...]
 ## 5 FiberDB
-Check out the [FiberDB](./fiberdb) section for more info of Fiber proprietary database.
+Check out the [FiberDB](./fiberdb) section for more info on Fiber's proprietary database.
 ### 5.1 P2p Network Explorations
 Ethereum is by far the most decentralized EVM blockchains in terms of nodes distribution across geo-locations.
 The geo-distribution diversity (shown in the table below) of Ethereum nodes lays the ground for many interesting